-The anniversary date shall be determined in accordance with subdivision (2) of subsection B of this section, except that the first anniversary date shall be the first day of the pay period following the completion of 1040 hours (approximately 6 months) in a paid status, not including overtime, in the new classification.
-Thereafter, anniversary dates shall be on the first day of the pay period following each additional 2080 hours (approximately 1 year) in a paid status.
+The anniversary date shall be determined in accordance with subdivision (2) of subsection B of this section, except that the first anniversary date shall be the first day of the pay period following the completion of six (6) months in a paid status, not including overtime, in the new classification.
+Thereafter, anniversary dates shall be on the first day of the pay period following each additional one (1) year in a paid status.